fkhan00/MKS22X-Final_Project/README.md

 - added comments to make new additions of code much easier
 - reorganized/optimized code (and fixed bugs that came with it)
 - new pickup (yet to be implemented): more ships (spawn rate up)

+Tuesday May 28th, 2019:

+Fakharyar:
+- implemented One More Bullet pickup